Health Profession Students

 Apply to a Health Professions Program

 The first step is to apply for admission to the college.
-ECC has an open admission policy, which means no one is turned away.
-A detailed welcome letter will be sent to you by email and postal mail once your application has been processed, outlining your next steps for completing your enrollment.
+ECC has an open admission policy, so no one is turned away.
+You will receive a detailed welcome letter by email and postal mail once your application has been processed, outlining your next steps for completing your enrollment, including transcripts and other required documents.

 Step 2: Apply for Admission to a Health Professions Program

-After you apply to the college, you must complete the health professions application.
+After you apply to the college, you must complete the health professions application as a second step.
 Many health professions programs have specific deadlines for their applicants.
 You can view the application deadlines for your program here.

 Please note that many health professions programs are considered special admissions programs and require you to complete additional steps as part of the application and screening process.
 Many programs are competitive.
 You can view the health professions academic programs here.